SultryScripter/api/README.md

 Dr. Manny Hortizuela:

-some codes
+some codes,
-structure of the database
+structure of the database,
-payloads
+payloads,
 others